lamdu/hypertypes/README.md

 `multirec` ties this knot by using indices to represent types. `syntax-tree` does this by using `DataKinds` and the `Knot` `newtype` which is used for both structures and their fix-points An implication of the two being the same is that the same classes and combinators are re-used for both.

+## What Haskell is this

+`syntax-tree` is implemented with GHC and heavily relies on quite a few language extensions:

+* `ConstraintKinds` and `TypeFamilies` are needed for the `KNodesConstraint` type family which lifts a constraint to apply over a value's nodes.
+Type families are also used to encode term's results in type inference.
+* `DataKinds` allows parameterizing types over `Knot`s
+* `DefaultSignatures` is used for default methods that return `Dict`s to avoid undecidable super-classes
+* `DeriveGeneric`, `DerivingVia`, `GeneralizedNewtypeDeriving`, `StandaloneDeriving` and `TemplateHaskell` are used to derive type-class instances
+* `EmptyCase` is needed for instances of leaf nodes
+* `FlexibleContexts`, `FlexibleInstances` and `UndecidableInstances` are required to specify many constraints
+* `GADTs` and `RankNTypes` enable functions like `mapK` which get `forall`ed functions with witness parameters
+* `MultiParamTypeClasses` is needed for the `Unify` and `Infer` type classes
+* `PolyKinds` is used for re-using combinators such as `Product` and `Sum` rather than defining specifically kinded variants of them
+* `ScopedTypeVariables` and `TypeApplications` assist writing short code that type checks

+Many harmless syntactic extensions are also used:

+* `DerivingStrategies`, `LambdaCase`, `TupleSections`, `TypeOperators`

+Some extensions we use but would like to avoid (we're looking for alternative solutions but haven't found them):

+* `UndecidableSuperClasses` is currently in use in `AST.Combinator.Compose`

 ## How does syntax-tree compare/relate to

 Note that comparisons to HKD, `recursion-schemes`, `multirec`, `rank2classes`, and `unification-fd` were discussed in depth above.